-Fiscal year 2019 has been all about selling new equipment, even to the point of taking a loss at the dealer level just to gain market share.
-We applaud the entrepreneurs who are heeding to the cause, but we are leaving the most profitable departments off of our radar: parts and service.
+Fiscal year 2019 was all about selling new equipment, even to the point of taking a loss at the dealer level just to gain market share.
+We applaud the entrepreneurs who heeded to the cause, but we are leaving the most profitable departments off of our radar: parts and service.

 Tim Whitley, CEO and founder of Team SI EQ, grew up in his mother's dealership.
 He knows that you may lose .1 to 2.0 percent of